DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Salaried trainees

 Salaried trainees who have started their training courses can now [apply for the international relocation payment](https://get-a-teacher-relocation-payment.education.gov.uk/).
 Applications are open between 4 September 2023 and 31 October 2023.
-If you are eligible, you’ll receive the money by 31 January 2024.
+If you are eligible, you should receive the money by 31 January 2024.

 If you miss this deadline, to remain eligible for the IRP you must apply at the next opportunity after the start of your training course.
 Applications for salaried trainees will re-open between January 2024 and February 2024.

-You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
+If you are starting a salaried course after the end of October 2023, or have missed the 2023 deadline, you can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
 We will email you when applications open in 2024.

 ## Criteria for teachers